The Advice Visit: Opening the Door to Your Major Donor

-Advice Visits are one of our golden tools to get to know prospective major gift donors – and to find out what’s on their mind.
+Advice Visits are one of our golden tools to get to know prospective major gift donors and discover what’s on their mind.
 They are a key step in the qualification and cultivation process for major donors.

 Advice Visits are based on the old adage:

 “If you want someone to give you advice, just ask for money.